Stay up-to-date on the current highly pathogenic avian influenza (HPAI) situation in Delaware. More Info

 Trees provide people with many natural benefits: cleaner air and water, reduced storm-water runoff and soil erosion, and priceless natural beauty.
 Trees have been shown to improve property values and enhance community well-being.
-That’s why the Delaware Forest Service is committed to help cities, towns, and neighborhoods throughout the state to improve their overall tree canopy through its annual urban and community forestry grants.
+That’s why the Delaware Forest Service is committed to helping cities, towns, and neighborhoods throughout the state to improve their overall tree canopy through its annual urban and community forestry grants.

-Delaware’s Urban and Community Forestry Program offers annual grants up to $5,000 for tree planting or tree management projects on public land.
+Delaware’s Urban and Community Forestry Program offers annual grants of up to $5,000 for tree planting or tree management projects on public land.
 Grants are open to all Delaware municipalities, homeowner associations, and certified 501(c)(3) non-profits, including schools and churches.
 Grants require a 50-50 match in either cash (non-federal funds) or in-kind services, which can include volunteer or staff time, equipment rental, or supplies.
-Requests range from a minimum of $500 to a maximum of $5,000 in only one of two project categories: tree planting or tree management, which can include a professional tree inventory, hazardous tree removal, or pruning.
+Requests range from a minimum of $500 to a maximum of $5,000 in only one of two project categories: tree planting or tree management, which can include a professional tree inventory, hazardous tree removal, or hazard pruning.
 All applicants must schedule a site visit with Urban and Community Program staff to review their project.
 Site visits must be scheduled at least one week in advance.

 Applications are judged by a committee of the Delaware Community Forestry Council.
 Eligible projects must be performed on public lands within the community.
 Priority will be given to first-time applicants, Tree Friendly Communities, and projects with a focus on promoting diversity, equity, and inclusion.

-The Delaware Forest Service Urban and Community Forestry Program also offers tree planting grants specifically to applicants in the Chesapeake Bay Watershed.
+The Delaware Forest Service Urban and Community Forestry Program also offer tree planting grants specifically to applicants in the Chesapeake Bay Watershed.
 The Chesapeake Bay Watershed is the nation’s largest estuary and a priority for conservation and restoration efforts.
 The Chesapeake Bay Basin in Delaware includes 15 sub-watersheds located along the western part of the state.

 You can find out if your property is located in the Chesapeake Bay Watershed by using the Find Your Watershed Address tool below and entering your address in the search box to the upper right.
-Click in the map area outside of the box and it will list the watershed and basin in which the the property is located.
+Click in the map area outside of the box and it will list the watershed and basin in which the property is located.
 The orange and peach color indicates the Chesapeake Bay Watershed.